 Bloating is a common issue for many people who fly, so much so that in the industry people have nicknamed it "jet belly."
 It's caused by a drop in cabin pressure and gas expanding inside a person.
 While fairly inevitable, you will get some amount of bloating, there are ways you can stave off pain.

-Before boarding a plane, eat a meal that's high in protein, low in salt and has little to no carbohydrates.
+Before boarding a plane, eat a meal that's high in protein, low in salt and has few to no carbohydrates.
 The protein will keep you full longer so you're not tempted to eat airplane food, and the less sodium you eat the better; that last step can help prevent swelling.

 4. Always pack chewing gum